Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021: Legal basis

 The regulations were made on 22 March 2021 by the Secretary of State for Health and Social Care, Matt Hancock, using emergency powers under the Public Health (Control of Disease) Act 1984, the stated legal basis being "the serious and imminent threat to public health which is posed by the incidence and spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in England".
 Hancock used section 45R of the Public Health (Control of Disease) Act 1984 to enact the regulations without prior parliamentary consideration, subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.
-The regulations entered into force on 29 March 2021 and were revoked on 18 July 2021.
+The regulations entered into force on 29 March 2021.

 Step restrictions

 The scheme of the regulations was to define three levels of personal and business restrictions, called "Steps".
 Step 1 was the most restrictive and Step 3 the least.
 Although the regulations were drafted so that different areas of England could be at different Step levels simultaneously, in the event all areas of England were placed into the same level and were moved as a bloc from Step 1 to Step 2 to Step 3.